Things to do in Le Touquet

 For those looking for a slightly more sedate way to see the landscape, you can also enjoy a horseback ride through the forest, across the dunes and along the beachfront.
 The town's golf courses are internationally renowned too, and the links of La Mer hosted the prestigious French Open tournament a number of times in the 1970s.

-Discover the wonders of the north France and Le Touquet by travelling with P&O Ferries today.
+Discover the wonders of the north France and Le Touquet by travelling from Dover to Calais on a P&O ferry to France today.